 8.d – A quorum shall be needed for all meetings.
 For the Board of Directors it shall be a majority of the current Directors.
 For all Association Meetings it shall be 15% of all Individual Members in good standing or 10 Individual Members in good standing, whichever is the greater.

 There will be both Permanent and Temporary Committees.

 9.a – Permanent Committees – There will be two (2) Permanent Committees, namely:

-2. – The Election Committee which will conduct the nominations and election of the Board of Directors at the Annual Meeting.
-The Board of Directors shall appoint three (3) Individual Members in good standing at the Annual Meeting who are not candidates for election at that meeting.
+- – The Election Committee which will conduct the nominations and election of the Board of Directors at the Annual Meeting.
+The Board of Directors shall appoint three (3) Individual Members in good standing at the Annual Meeting who will !lQ1 be a candidate for election at that meeting.
 After conducting the nominations and elections, and certifying the result, this committee will disband until reformed at the next election.

 9.b – Temporary Committees – The Board of Directors shall have the authority to appoint Temporary Committees as needed.
 Any member in good standing either Individual or Family, having reached the age of 16, may serve on a Temporary Committee.
 These Committees shall serve for the length of time designated by the Board of Directors or until the next election of the Board of Directors whichever is shorter.

 10.a – To be considered an official event for the Association it must be approved by the general membership at any Association meeting or by the Board of Directors if time constraints prevent waiting until the meeting.